charansingh14853/interactive-sales-dashboard/README.md

 Use the Choose File button to upload a JSON file with the required format.
 Click Generate Dashboard to view the visualizations.
 JSON File Format
-Ensure your JSON file matches this format:
+Ensure your JSON file matches this format:[Uploading csvjson.json…]()

 json
 Copy code